 Does homeowner’s insurance cover car damage from a tree?

+So does insurance cover a tree falling on your car?
 As long as you have comprehensive car insurance, a common add-on to most policies, you’re covered by your car insurance policy, not home.
-Comprehensive coverage protects your car while it’s in park, so things like vandalism, fire, flood, or theft.
+Comprehensive coverage protects your car while it’s parked (so things like vandalism, fire, flood, or theft).

 Does homeowner’s insurance cover damage to your neighbour’s car?